-Resumes, cover letters & Writing Samples
+Resumes, Cover Letters and Writing Samples

 A resume is a marketing tool and an extension of your professional brand.
 An effective resume showcases your experience, achievements and strengths, relating them to a specific position by using key words and highlighting relevant experiences.
 Remember, there is not one “correct” resume for you to use—the best resume is the one that clearly and effectively communicates your skills, abilities and future potential.